 Author: Donna Larson

-The IRS has released its annual Priority Guidance Plan for fiscal year 2016, which includes 277 projects considered priorities to individuals and businesses.
-In the next fiscal year, the IRS plans to actively work on these projects, some of which have been carried over from last year.
+The IRS has released its annual Priority Guidance Plan for fiscal year 2017, which includes 281 projects considered priorities to individuals and businesses.
+The IRS plans to actively work on these projects, some of which were carried over from last year.

 Focus areas affecting exempt organizations include:

 - Revenue procedures updating grantor and contributor reliance criteria for relying on the type of public charity reported by the organization

 - Final regulations streamlining the application process for tax-exempt status by eligible small organizations through the use of Form 1023-EZ, Streamlined Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code; temporary regulations were issued in July 2016